-I have recorded three short videos on the Belmarsh Prison case.
-The aim of the videos is to provide a brief and accessible introduction to public law in the UK, and to explain some of features of the British constitution that make studying it interesting and important.
+In three short videos on the Belmarsh Prison case — links to which can be found below — I aim to provide a brief and accessible introduction to public law in the UK, and to explain some of features of the British constitution that make studying it interesting and important.
 The Belmarsh case is used as a vehicle for exploring these issues.
-The videos were recorded for the University of Cambridge’s HE+ project.
-Links to the three videos (and to transcripts) are given below.
-I am very grateful to my colleague, Daniel Bates, for all his technical assistance with making the recordings.

-The Belmarsh Prison case – more formally known as A v Secretary of State for the Home Department – was decided in 2004 by the Appellate Committee of the House of Lords (the forerunner of today’s United Kingdom Supreme Court).
+The case is more formally known as A v Secretary of State for the Home Department.
+It was decided in 2004 by the Appellate Committee of the House of Lords (the forerunner of today’s United Kingdom Supreme Court).
 The case was brought by a number of foreign nationals who were held indefinitely in Belmarsh Prison in London because the British Government suspected them of being international terrorists.
-However, they had not been charged with – far less convicted of – any relevant criminal offence.
+However, they had not been charged with — far less convicted of — any relevant criminal offence.
 Rather, they were imprisoned under special powers granted to the Government by the Anti-terrorism, Crime and Security Act 2001, which was enacted in the immediate aftermath of the events of September 11th 2001 in the United States.

 Video 1: Setting the scene